IBM/transformation-advisor-sdk/README.md

 # Transformation Advisor SDK

-This is a tool to help developer to create and build a middleware data collection plug-in, which can be used to gether the information of an application deployed on a middleware server,  and the collection can be uploaded to Transformation Advisor server for further analysis.
+This is a tool to help a developer to create and build a middleware data collection plug-in, which can be used to gather the information of an application deployed on a middleware server, and provide modernization help and recommendations.
+See [Getting Started Guide](docs/GettingStarted.md)

 ### Modules